EOSIO/spec-repo/esl_synchronous_calls.md

 );
 ```

 `call_sync_readonly` calls into another contract.
+It returns false if a maximum call depth was
-It aborts the transaction if the callee doesn't have
-a synchronous call entry point, if the result from a
+reached, if the callee doesn't have a synchronous call entry point, if the callee didn't call
-previous `call_sync_readonly` call hasn't been fetched using `get_sync_result`, or if the current
-transaction is deferred.
-It returns the size of the result.

-`get_sync_result` returns the result of the previous synchronous call.
-It aborts if `call_sync_readonly`
-hasn't been called, or if `get_sync_result` has already been called.
+`return_sync`, or if the callee did anything which would have aborted the transaction.
+If
+it returns true, then it fills `result_size`.

 A new consensus parameter will limit the maximum nesting depth of `call_sync_readonly`.